Introduction: OctoGarden - Gardening Concept for Use on the International Space Station

 Instead of creating my own plant containers, the garden is designed to hold Plant Pillows that have already been used successfully on the International Space Station (see above photos) as part of NASA's Veggie system.

-These Plant Pillows contain a watering connection that will allow the tubing built into the OctoGarden frame to be connected with each pillow.
+These Plant Pillows contain a watering connection that will allow the tubing fed through the holes in the OctoGarden frame to be connected with each pillow.

 Step 10: OctoGarden Insert

-The OctoGarden frame has 4 guides on each side that are meant to be inserted into the framework.
+The OctoGarden frame has 4 guide rails on each side that are meant to be inserted into the framework.
 Once lined up, the garden can be slid into the back of the enclosure and locked in place via a sliding latch located on the front.

 Step 11: Watering Via Measuring Syringe and 3-Way Valve

 Emulating again off NASA's previous work, I incorporated the use of a syringe for measuring the amount of water supplied to each plant pillow.
-The syringe will be filled by pressing the forward push button switch on the stepper motor system to squeeze the accordion bag's water supply up through a 3-way valve thus filling the syringe.
+The syringe will be filled by pressing the forward push button switch on the stepper motor system to squeeze an accordion bag and force water up through a 3-way valve thus filling the syringe.

-After the syringe is filled, the 3-way valve should be switched to open the valve to the water receptacle on the front of the OctoGarden.
-This water is then pushed out of the syringe into the designated plant pillow via the integrated tubing.
-Using the syringe design allows for measurements of how much water is being supplied to each individual plant pillow.
+After the syringe is filled, the 3-way valve will be switched to open the valve to the water receptacle on the front of the OctoGarden.
+This water can then be pumped out of the syringe into the designated plant pillow via the built-in tubing.
+Using the syringe allows for accurate measurements of how much water is being supplied to each individual plant.

 Step 12: Concerns

-One downside of this garden is that plant growth may be limited compared with a traditional setup.
-As the growth height is shorter than a bottom up design (approximately 160mm in this build), this prototype is probably more beneficial for volume growing and testing.
-As mentioned earlier though, this could also be a great option for incubating seed to small growth plants which can then be transferred to larger enclosures.
+One downside of this garden is that plant growth may be limited compared to a traditional setup.
+As the growth height is shorter than a bottom up design (approximately 16 cm in this build), this prototype may be more beneficial for volume growing and testing.

 Another concern I have is possible damage to the LED Tube sticking out through the middle.
-I think this is remedied some by making the OctoGarden frame removable and also having the LED tube detachable.
-However, I do have concerns about the LED Tube being accidentally bumped into and broken with an errant hand or tool.
+I think this is remedied a bit by making the OctoGarden frame removable and also having the LED tube detachable.
+However, I do have concerns about the LED tube being accidentally bumped into and broken with an errant hand or tool.
 I think making sure this particular component is sturdy is very important.

-When designing this I didn't consider the small diameter of the tubing for transferring water, but after research I have worries that it may be difficult for water to reach the plant pillows due to capillary flow issues.
+When designing this I didn't consider the small diameter of the tubing for transferring water, but after some research I have worries that it may be difficult for water to reach the plant pillows in a microgravity environment.
 I'm not sure if this would even be a problem, but would like to do more research to see if this needs a redesign.
-The good news is that the setup could be easily adjusted to accommodate larger diameter tubing for water transfer if needed.

 Step 13: Areas for Upgrade/Improvement

-Building tubing into the frame of the OctoGarden is something that could be helpful for finished versions, but for a Phase II prototype I intend on keeping them located on the outside of the OctoGarden frame.
-With that said, I don't think it would be terribly difficult to hollow out part of the frame where tubing could then be snaked through.
-Keeping loose tubing out of the way seems like it would be highly desired in the tight confines of a spacecraft.
+Building a tubing system inside the frame of the OctoGarden is something that could be helpful for finished versions, but for a Phase II prototype I intend on keeping them located on the outside of the OctoGarden frame.
+With that said, I don't feel it would be terribly difficult to hollow parts of the frame so that tubing could be snaked through at some point.
+Keeping this loose tubing out of the way seems important in the tight confines of a spacecraft.

 Finally, I feel the water supply bags and stepper motor system may be unnecessarily complex and could be simplified.
 In the interest of eliminating possible failure points, this is something that probably needs to be reworked to get rid of the numerous electrical components and physical parts.
-This would reduce the chance of component failure and have the added benefit of lower power usage.
-As the water supply bags aren't important for measurement since they are simply pumping water to the syringe, this water transfer method may be able to be done by hand or with a simple manual design.
+This may reduce the chance of component failure and have the added benefit of lower power usage.
+As the water supply bags aren't important for measurement since they are simply pumping water to the syringe, I've pondered whether this water transfer method may be better accomplished by hand or using a simple manually controlled system.

 Step 14: Final Thoughts

-Ultimately I feel that a design involving space missions needs to have the utmost focus on functioning properly and not breaking down.
-The key to that is by creating an enclosure and components which are not overly complex.
-I think this is a start, but I'd love to hear other people's opinions on the design and get thoughts on how it could be improved.
+Ultimately I feel that a design involving space missions needs to have the utmost focus on functionality and reliability.
+The key to that is by creating an enclosure and components which are dependable and not overly complex.
+I feel this is a start, but I'd love to hear other people's opinions on the design and get thoughts on how it could be improved.

 Growing Beyond Earth Maker Contest